-As long as you have accurate records of your income and expenses, filling in the tax return should be no more daunting than completing any regular expense form.
+As long as you have accurate records of your income and expenses, filling in the tax return online should be no more daunting than completing any regular expense form.
 All you need to do is enter the information and the system will take care of the rest.

 The tax return has a main section (SA100) and supplementary sections for income from other sources that you haven’t paid tax on.

-The SA100 Income section
+Filling in the SA100 Income section

 The SA100 section covers income from sources other than employment or self-employment, along with any pension or charitable contributions you’ve made.
 This includes:

-- Pension, annuities and state benefits: Details on the total and gross amounts of any State Pension, the gross amount of any other pension lump sums or annuities and details on any benefits, including Jobseeker’s Allowance, Incapacity benefit, Carer’s Allowance, Industrial Death Benefit and Bereavement Allowance.
+- Pension, annuities and state benefits.
+Details on the total and gross amounts of any State Pension, the gross amount of any other pension lump sums or annuities and details on any benefits, including Jobseeker’s Allowance, Incapacity benefit, Carer’s Allowance, Industrial Death Benefit and Bereavement Allowance.

-- Blind Person’s Allowance: You must note whether or not you’re claiming this.
+- Blind Person’s Allowance.
+You must note whether or not you’re claiming this.

-- Student loan repayments: You must note whether or not you’re repaying a student loan and details of deductions made by your employer.
+- Student loan repayments.
+You must note whether or not you’re repaying a student loan and details of deductions made by your employer.

-- High-income Child Benefit charge: If you earn over £50,000 and receive Child Benefit, you’ll need to complete this section.
+- High-income Child Benefit charge.
+If you earn over £50,000 and receive Child Benefit, you’ll need to complete this section.

-- Marriage Allowance: If your income for the tax year was less than the Personal Allowance, you can transfer the remaining allowance to your spouse.
+- Marriage Allowance.
+If your income for the tax year was less than the Personal Allowance, you can transfer the remaining allowance to your spouse.

-- Pension contributions: Details on all payments made into a registered pension scheme or annuity contract where contributions were made after-tax.
+- Pension contributions.
+Details on all payments made into a registered pension scheme or annuity contract where contributions were made after tax.

-- Charitable donations: Details of all Gift Aid donations.
+- Charitable donations.
+Details of all Gift Aid donations.

-Supplementary tax return pages
+Filling in the Supplementary tax return pages